 Having a hard time finding a Hollywood Rack OR looking into buying another rack?
 Check out our detailed article on shopping for a bike rack for your vehicle.
 We include guidelines on what to look for when shopping, racks from other brands that are likely compatible and what types of racks to avoid.

-- In a car, van or wagon: The EdgeRunner, Stoker or RFA, with Hooptie, U-Tubes and front wheel removed will fit in the back of many vans and wagons.
-In the included picture, a 10e was loaded into a 2011 Toyota RAV4 with one rear seat folded down.
+- In a car, van or wagon: An Xtracycle with Hooptie, U-Tubes and front wheel removed will fit in the back of many vans and wagons.
+In the included picture, an EdgeRunner was loaded into a 2011 Toyota RAV4 with one rear seat folded down.
 This left room for the driver and two passengers.
 When transporting your bike inside your car, be sure to lash it down to something secure (like a lashing point or handle) to prevent it from moving too much during transportation.
 We have also heard of customers transporting them in a Prius with the rear seat folded down and accessories removed.

-- In a truck bed: Trucks can also carry an EdgeRunner, Stoker or RFA.
-The Xtracycle team has used a carshare Toyota Tacoma with a standard length bed and can get 3-4 EdgeRunners in there at a time.
-The key tips are: Tail in first; Pad the back of the bed to keep the tailpiece of the bike from getting dinged; Once the bike is in, secure it with the front wheel on the open tailgate, or with the front wheel turned and the tailgate closed.
+- In a truck bed: Trucks can also carry an Xtracycle.
+Our team has used a carshare Toyota Tacoma with a standard length bed and we can get 3-4 Xtracycles in there at a time.
+The key tips are: Tail in first.
+Pad the back of the bed to keep the tailpiece of the bike from getting dinged.
+Once the bike is in, secure it with the front wheel on the open tailgate, or with the front wheel turned and the tailgate closed.
 The seat rails are a convenient place to hook tie-downs onto.

 - On a trailer: Some customers have had a lot of success in transporting their bikes using a trailer towed behind their car, in the same way one would transport a motorcycle using their car.
 Be sure to properly secure your bike in the trailer so it is solidly in there and won’t shift or move during transportation.